Sakura Series #4: The lone cherry blossom tree

 Locations of lone cherry blossom trees in eastern Japan.
 (Image credit: Google Maps)

 My Sakura Series comes to an end with this article, where I will explore lone cherry blossom trees found throughout eastern Japan.
-These solitary trees have traits that set them apart from others found in more popular cherry blossom viewing spots, with some even officially designated as Natural Monument (天然記念物 tennen kinenbutsu).
+These solitary trees have traits that set them apart from others found in more popular cherry blossom viewing spots, with some even officially designated as Natural Monuments (天然記念物 tennen kinenbutsu).

 Lone cherry blossom trees are different from those that people usually see in public parks where many people would gather and enjoy viewing them underneath the trees (花見 hanami), but that’s what makes them special.
 Seeing a single cherry blossom tree standing out in otherwise plain surroundings makes them all the more majestic, and it’s something that people all over the world should come and see for themselves.